demospace-ai/coaster/backend/server/README.md

 Once you've been added, you can login via `gcloud auth login`.

-Alternatively, you can run off a separate Google cloud project by modifying the secret key in `config.go`
+Alternatively, you can run off a separate Google Cloud Project by modifying the secret keys in:
+- `server/common/oauth/oauth.go`
+- `server/common/crypto/crypto.go`

 7. Build and run the server